Cultivating The 12 Core Principles of Stoicism

 5. Embrace the Inevitability of Change

-The fifth principle of Stoicism teaches us to embrace the inevitability of change.
+The fifth principle of Stoicism teaches to embrace the inevitability of change.

-Life is constantly evolving, and the Stoics encourage us to embrace this reality with open arms.
+Life is constantly evolving, and the Stoics encourage you to embrace this reality with open arms.

-Rather than fighting against change or holding onto things that are no longer serving us, we can learn to adapt and grow with the ebb and flow of life.
+Rather than fighting against change or holding onto things that are no longer serving you, you can learn to adapt and grow with the ebb and flow of life.

 Now, I know change can often be scary and uncertain, but as a stoic personality, you recognize that change is an inherent part of life and that nothing stays the same forever.